 Boat back to the main island of Mljet and continue your bike ride!

-Go past the bridge to the end of the very end of the paved path.
+Go past the bridge to the very end of the paved path.

 Ride your bikes all the way down to the end of the path.
 The water becomes an even more vibrant blue and you will reach a small beach and viewpoint where the “lake” meets the ocean.
 After soaking in the beauty, head back to the bridge and towards the village of Soline.